Auckle/larson_et_al_2022/README.md

 More detailed instructions and trouble shooting for using the megadetector can be found [here](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) and [here](https://github.com/microsoft/CameraTraps#installation).

-### 4. Prepare Classification Training and Testing Dataset
+### 4. Prepare Classification Training and Testing Datasets
 Generate and process the classification dataset images, sort them into training and testing datasets, and clean the metadata.

 1. Generate the classification dataset images by running the crop_detections.py script to crop the animals from the raw images using the detections generated in step 3.
 Run the Microsoft's Megadetector.
 Images labeled as empty according to the Wellington Camera Traps metadata file are cropped using the boundary box coordinates of the previous detection.